OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:33

-When they came to the place called the Skull, they crucified him there, along with the criminals—one on his right, the other on his left.
+Upon reaching the place known as the Skull, they crucified him there with the criminals—one on his right, the other on his left.

 ## Luke 23:34

-Jesus said, “Father, forgive them, for they do not know what they are doing.”
+Jesus said, “Father, forgive them, for they are unaware of their actions.”
 And they divided up his clothes by casting lots.

 ## Luke 23:35